Cross-Domain Few-Shot Learning with Coalescent Projections and Latent Space Reservation: The proposed method

 \subsection{Latent Space Reservation}

-\subsubsection{Novel Class Generation in Latent-space}
+\subsubsection{Novel Class Generation in Latent-Space}

 Motivated by \cite{verma2019manifold} and \cite{chen2025pseudo}, we propose generating novel pseudo-classes by mixing the distributions.
-The purpose of the pseudo novel embeddings is to repel the embeddings of the current source dataset, compact the space they occupy, making room for the real novel classes that the model will encounter in the future by stretching the other areas of the embedding space.
+The purpose of the pseudo-novel embeddings is to repel the embeddings of the current base dataset, compact the space they occupy, and make room for the real novel classes that the model will encounter in the future by stretching the other areas of the embedding space.

 We assume that the elements of the embeddings for each class $k$ follow Gaussian distributions with a specific mean and covariance.
 We calculate the means and covariances of the base dataset as follows: